-Gordon has gained an in depth knowledge of strategical matters, extensive leadership skills and possesses a wealth of experience in business transformation and developing strategies through his executive roles, particularly within the investment company sector.
+Gordon has gained an in-depth knowledge of strategic matters, extensive leadership skills and possesses a wealth of experience in business transformation and developing strategies through his executive roles, particularly within the asset and wealth management sectors and investment companies.
 Gordon's diverse skill-set and strategic awareness facilitates open discussion and allows for constructive challenge in the boardroom, which brings a unique perspective and insight to the Board.
 Following a rigorous board evaluation process, the Board agreed that Gordon continues to be an effective member of the Board.